 Either form of termination-close function values or a small simplex-can be misleading for badly scaled functions.

-See the 'neldermead' ahelp file (S-Lang or Python help) for the available method options.
+See the 'neldermead' ahelp file for the available method options.

 To set the optimization method to Nelder-Mead with 'neldermead' or 'simplex', and then confirm the new value: